2020 Has Been a Rough Year For Thyroid Patients

 There are still many great thyroid medications and options available to you.

-And, worst-case scenario, these medications will eventually make their way back to the market.
+And, in the worst-case scenario, these medications will eventually make their way back to the market.

 In the meantime, you can still find success with the various other thyroid medications available.